ObsidianF/EPI-USE-Assessment/README.md

 ![Screenshot 2g023-03-13 150530](https://user-images.githubusercontent.com/103145617/224858426-a202a4a6-d636-4bc0-9a4d-943783fd2bf1.png)

 You can now go to add user screen now enter the data in the textbox and press the press the add user button.
-But you can only create new user if ypu have logged in
+But you can only create new user if you have logged in.

 ![Screenshot 2023-03-13 150632](https://user-images.githubusercontent.com/103145617/224858464-44842067-8fde-49ad-93a7-7634a36ca9b4.png)